-The following graph sets forth the daily historical performance of the RTY in the period from January 2, 2018 through March 23, 2023.
+The following graph sets forth the daily historical performance of the RTY in the period from January 2, 2018 through the pricing date.
 We obtained this historical data from Bloomberg L.P.
 We have not independently verified the accuracy or completeness of the information obtained from Bloomberg L.P.
-The horizontal line in the graph represents the RTY's hypothetical Coupon Barrier and hypothetical Threshold Value of 1,204.204 (rounded to three decimal places), which is 70% of the RTY's hypothetical Starting Value of 1,720.291, which was its closing level on March 23, 2023.
-The actual Starting Value, Coupon Barrier and Threshold Value will be determined on the pricing date.
+The horizontal line in the graph represents the RTY's Coupon Barrier and Threshold Value of 1,238.291 (rounded to three decimal places), which is 70% of the RTY's Starting Value of 1,768.987.